tock/book/src/getting_started.md

 > #### Note:
 >
+> - A machine with an x64 processor is required. (x86 and Arm64 are currently
+>   not supported with USBIP).
 > - Make sure your firewall is not blocking port 3240 as USBIP uses that port to
 >   interface windows and WSL.
 (Windows defender is usually the culprit if you
 >   don't have a third party firewall).